lbattaglioli2000/crmh-latest/content/collections/pages/home.md

         type: headline_copy
         headline: 'Dignity & Accessibility for All'
         copy: |-
-          Capital Region Menstrual Health is a non-profit organization working to promote the health and well-being of individuals who menstruate in our community.
-Our mission is to increase period equity by providing access to menstrual hygiene products and education.

-          We're excited to announce the launch of our first Period Pantry at the Bethesda House in Schenectady, NY, with two additional pantries at SICM and The YWCA of Schenectady.
-These small, free, weather-protected containers offer a variety of menstrual hygiene products, just like a Little Free Library or Little Food Pantry.
+          Individuals are able to access free menstrual products at their convenience via our Free Period Pantries.
+These small, outdoor, weather-protected containers offer a variety of period products in multiple sizes and absorbencies.
+These boxes are never locked and operate just like a Little Free Library or Little Food Pantry.

-          **Our goal is to make it easy for individuals in under-resourced communities to access the period products they need, whenever they need them.**
+          Our goal is to make it easy for individuals in under-resourced communities to access the period products they need, whenever they need them.
   -
     type: set
     attrs: